-Hotel Lost & Found Management Best Practices
+Hotel Lost & Found Management Best Practices and SOP's

 If there’s one customer service that hotels generally tend to overlook, it’s probably lost & found.
 There are so many areas of the hotel that need attention that it’s sometimes hard to give lost & found the attention it deserves.